Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 You can define the process priority with the `ScriptProcessPriority` and `WordProcessPriority` priority.
 ## 14.33.
 Keep users from adding, editing and removing signatures<!-- omit in toc -->
 ### 14.33.1.
 Outlook<!-- omit in toc -->
-You can disable GUI elements so that users cannot add, edit and remove signatures in Outlook by using the 'Do not allow signatures for e-mail messages' Group Policy Object (GPO) setting.
+You can disable GUI elements so that users cannot add, edit and remove signatures in Outlook by using the 'Do not allow signatures for email messages' Group Policy Object (GPO) setting.

 Caveats are:
 - Users can still add, edit and remove signatures in the file system